koenhoeijmakers/laravel-filterable/README.md

 composer require koenhoeijmakers/laravel-filterable
 ```

-### Acquiring an instance.
-Inject it in your controller.
+Inject it in your controller (or resolve it from the container in any other way).
 ```php

 namespace App\Http\Controllers\User;